 Eric Boruff - music director

 Mr. Boruff grew up in the San Francisco Bay Area and began playing the violin at the age of nine.
 Shortly thereafter, Eric began in depth music theory and composition studies.
-In 2010, after teaching privately for a year, he volunteered to re-organize and direct the orchestra for his high school, which he directed for three years.
+In 2010, he volunteered to re-organize and direct the orchestra for his high school, which he directed for three years.
 After receiving his bachelor’s degree in music education, Eric moved to Charlotte where he now operates one of the largest violin-exclusive lesson studios in the area.
-In January of 2019, Mr. Boruff accepted the position of music director and president of the board of directors.
+In 2017, he began working with the CYO as a violin coach and guest conductor, and in January of 2019, Mr. Boruff accepted the position of music director and president of the board of directors.

 Andrew Fierova - director, Brass Ensemble & instructor, Brass Challenge